 There is a phone in the guesthouse that you are free to use for local and international phone calls.
 There is a charge for both so please keep track of all your calls.
 The group will make a plan as to how you should pay for these, whether individually or all together as a group.
 The international code to dial the U.S.A. is 001-area code-number.

-There will be very limited internet access (the only internet is remote dial-up at Shane and Allyson’s house).
 As a group, set up a distribution list prior to the trip and designate one person to send out reports from the team and receive news from home.
 There will not be an opportunity to check personal email except in the case of an emergency.
 Our internet is frequently down for 2-3 days, so be prepared.
 We also believe it is part of your whole mission experience to disconnect as much as possible with “home” while you are here.
 Get the most out of your time in Ethiopia!

 We will arrange a time for shopping.
 Ethiopia is well known for the Orthodox crosses, beautiful textiles, and some of the world’s best coffee.
 You’ll certainly want to take a few things home with you, especially for supporters.